Audience | Logistics provider |

 Mappings |

-Defines an address mapping (suburb or city) to the zone |
+Defines an address mapping (suburb or city) to the zone.
+The suburb or city values are used from the consignment address. |

 After you've imported the file, you will be alerted to any errors (such as names not matching the ones in eCargo).
 Correct the errors in the file, then re-upload it.